MSD Residential Child & Youth Care Practitioner

 Teaches and assists student in complying with daily and weekly schedules of completing homework, sleeping, eating, cleanliness of their living areas and performing personal hygiene;

-Documents and reports student concerns to the RCYCP Supervisor;
+Documents and reports and reviews student concerns to the RCYCP Supervisor;

 Assesses emergency and crisis situations, makes appropriate contacts and referrals, and provides interim emergency medical and other assistance until specialized assistance is available;

 Develops, implements, and monitors student activities;

 Maintains weekly reviews on student’s progress/developments in the dorm with team;

 May participate in the development of educational programs and workshops;

 May supplement classroom instruction by tutoring students in academic subjects;